Pre-order Not Sacred, Not Squaws: Indigenous Feminism Redefined

 My research is grounded in the material realities of women’s lives, in the work and goals of the women’s liberation movement, and in my experiences as a front-line anti-violence worker in a rape crisis centre and transition house for battered women and their children.
-My research interests include historical and contemporary strategies of the women’s liberation movement to end male violence against women and girls, impacts of colonization on Indigenous women, feminist theory, historical women’s studies and present-day gender studies in Canadian universities, prostitution, alternative education, feminist methodologies, and making art.
+My research interests include historical and contemporary strategies of the women’s liberation movement to end male violence against women and girls, impacts of colonization on Indigenous women, feminist theory, historical women’s studies and present-day gender studies in Canadian universities, prostitution, alternative education, feminist methodologies, and art making.

-If you or your organization are seeking to hire a consultant with expertise in report writing, graphic design, art-making, group facilitation, or need a speaker for your event, please get in touch to discuss your needs.
+If you or your organization are seeking to hire a consultant with expertise in report writing, graphic design, art making, group facilitation, or need a speaker for your event, please get in touch to discuss your needs.
 I can accommodate a range of budgets.